Sign In Try Free

 Web-native, responsive sharing

-Gamma's card format reflows cleanly from desktop to phone, so a link shared on mobile looks as polished as on a monitor.
-If your deck mostly lives as a shared URL rather than a projected slide, that's a real advantage.
+Gamma's card format reflows from desktop to phone, so a link shared on mobile reads as well as it does on a monitor.
+Gamma also supports link sharing and role-based access in its own workspace.
+If the deck mostly lives as a shared URL rather than a projected slide, that is a real advantage.

 Where Gixo Lumen is different

 The job is not to generate slides once.
-The job is to finish a deck you can actually present.
+The job is to hand off a deck another person can actually open, review, and use.

 Source Grounding & Evidence Checks